 The selectivity ratio was approximately 10:1, killing senescent cells at concentrations that had minimal effect on non-senescent tissue.

-The combination became known as D+Q, and it remains the most studied senolytic regimen.
+D+Q, also known as the dasatinib plus quercetin combination, remains the most studied senolytic regimen.

-Human data is still thin but no longer absent.
+Human data on D+Q is still thin but no longer absent.

 In 2019, a first-in-human study in EBioMedicine gave D+Q to 14 patients with idiopathic pulmonary fibrosis.
-The trial led by Jamie Justice, PhD, reported improvements in 6-minute walk distance (an increase of approximately 21.5 meters), gait speed (0.06 m/s improvement), and chair rise time over three weeks of intermittent dosing.
+The trial led by Jamie Justice, PhD, reported significant improvements in 6-minute walk distance (an increase of about 21.5 meters), along with 4-meter gait speed and chair-stand time, all clinically meaningful (p < 0.05), over three weeks of intermittent dosing.
 There was no placebo arm, so the result is suggestive rather than conclusive.

 In 2024, the SToMP-AD trial (NCT04685590) completed its phase 2 study of D+Q in Alzheimer's disease.
 Preliminary data presented at the Alzheimer's Association International Conference showed the combination was safe and reduced CSF markers of cellular senescence, though cognitive outcomes have not yet been published.